John 20:24-29 · John · Updated April 25, 2026

 Summary

-This passage from the Gospel of John focuses on Thomas, one of Jesus’ twelve disciples, and his encounter with the resurrected Jesus.
-It is significant because it addresses doubt and belief among Jesus' followers after his resurrection.
+The passage from the Gospel of John focuses on Thomas, one of Jesus’ twelve disciples, and his encounter with the resurrected Jesus.
+It addresses doubt and belief among Jesus' followers after his resurrection.
 Prior to this event, Jesus had appeared to the other disciples, but Thomas was not present (John 20:24).
 When the disciples told Thomas they had seen the Lord, he expressed skepticism and insisted that he needed to see and touch Jesus' wounds to believe (John 20:25).

 Chiastic structure